loopwerk/loopwerk.io/content/articles/2009-12-06-things-i-hate-about-python-and-django.md

 * Url configs, and how easy it is to create a beautiful url that links to a view.
 * Extending templates makes it easy to organize your html code
 * The Django documentation is very good.
 In fact, I think I have never seen an open source project with better documentation!
-* The thing I love most about Django has to be its buildin generic views like direct_to_template, object_list, object_detail, etc. It's so easy to create a view that shows a paginated list of items, or a view that uses a date in your url like /blog/2009/03.
+* The thing I love most about Django has to be its built-in generic views like direct_to_template, object_list, object_detail, etc. It's so easy to create a view that shows a paginated list of items, or a view that uses a date in your url like /blog/2009/03.
-* And last but certainly not least: the buildin admin site.
+* And last but certainly not least: the built-in admin site.
 It just saves you so much time!